ordina-jworks/ordina-jworks.github.io/_posts/2016-03-16-AngularTS.md

 When declaring properties in your class, you can declare them directly into your constructor.
 Although *these two examples are* correct you can have issues in your tests with the second example.

-{% highlight javascript %}
+{% highlight coffeescript %}
-//So this:
+So this:
 class Controller {

     name:string;